OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/backend_prereqs.md

 - NPM: [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
   - You probably have this but just in case.
 - Node Version Manager (nvm):
-  - This isn’t required but I highly recommend it (very annoying to switch nodeJS versions otherwise).
+  - This isn’t required but I highly recommend it (very annoying to switch NodeJS versions otherwise).
   - **This one is for Apple / Linux**: [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm)
   - **Use this one for Windows**: [https://github.com/coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows)
     - Make sure to uninstall existing Node installation just in case: [https://github.com/coreybutler/nvm-windows#installation--upgrades](https://github.com/coreybutler/nvm-windows#installation--upgrades)
     - Read instructions in the repo README for general tips on installing specific node versions.
-  - Use Node 16 for Energy-Dashboard( `nvm use 16 `), and Node 12 ( `nvm use 12`) for most other stuff.
+  - Use Node 16 ( `nvm use 16 `)
 - AWS Stuff - **Do each step below in order.
 AWS CLI, SAM CLI can be installed but can’t set up credentials until OSU IT sets up your account.**
   - Login (some links below will fail if not logged in): [https://login.oregonstate.edu/apps/aws/](https://login.oregonstate.edu/apps/aws/)
     - The above login site may require OSU IT to set you up - Milan has sent email.